holo-routing/holo/INSTALL.md

 Holo uses unstable Rust features, so building it from the source code requires a nightly version of the Rust compiler.

-Also, Holo has a runtime dependency of the `zebra` daemon from [FRRouting (v8.4..v8.5)](https://github.com/FRRouting/frr).
-`zebra` is used as a proxy to communicate with the Linux kernel.
-This dependency shall be removed in the future.

 ### Build from source

 1. Install the Rust toolchain